Ziyin2/MBFT-CFSL/README.md

 # MBFT-CFSL
-The code of paper (Multi-Branch Feature Transformation for Cross-Domain Few-Shot Learning in Hyperspectral Image Classification) will be released soon.
+The code of paper (Multi-Branch Feature Transformation Cross-Domain Few-Shot Learning for Hyperspectral Image Classification) will be released soon.